-There are a number of administrative tasks that need to happen with the database, like tracking changes, or backing up and recovering data, and the right software allows you to make system-level changes more easily, while pinpointing any issues.
-Through the DBMS, admins can manage data, the database engine, and the database schema that sets the logical structure.
+There are several administrative tasks needed within the database, like tracking changes, or backing up and recovering data, and the right software allows you to make system-level changes more easily, while pinpointing any issues.
+Through the DBMS, admins can manage data, the database engine, and the database schema setting the logical structure.

 However, a critical piece to making sure you’re getting the most out of whatever DBMS you choose is your ability to monitor databases and tune database performance to ensure it stays efficient.
-I recommend using a tool like SolarWinds Database Performance Analyzer (DPA) to monitor and optimize many types of DBMS.
+I recommend using a tool like SolarWinds® Database Performance Analyzer (DPA) to monitor and optimize many types of DBMS.
 I find this is the most robust of these relational DBMS monitoring tools, offering comprehensive yet easy-to-use functionality.
 Monitor databases like MySQL, Oracle, SAP ASE, DB2, and more from a single installation.
-Get the tools you need to actually optimize performance based on clear diagnostics.
-If you need a straightforward, streamlined way to monitor your databases, tune performance, and do it all from a well-designed interface, start with DPA.
+Get the tools you need to optimize performance based on clear diagnostics.
+If you need a straightforward, streamlined way to monitor your databases and tune performance all from a well-designed interface, start with DPA.

 Types of DBMS Software

-There are a number of different database schemas out there, each with their own advantages and disadvantages.
+There are several different database schemas out there, each with their own advantages and disadvantages.
 Choosing a database type can be a matter of balancing factors like organization, security, storage space, and efficiency.
 To start, your choice of DBMS will depend on which of the major database types you use.

 Relational Database Management System

 One of the big advantages of relational databases is Atomicity, Consistency, Isolation, and Durability (ACID) compliance.
 The term ACID was coined by computer scientists in the 80s to describe how database transactions must proceed to preserve data integrity.
-ACID compliance is still considered the standard for insuring databases are valid even in the event of disruptions like errors and power failures and is a must for databases containing sensitive or regulated information.
+ACID compliance is still considered the standard for ensuring databases are valid even when disruptions like errors and power failures happen, and is a must for databases containing sensitive or regulated information.